 Crisis Line Staff

 In 2021, CONTACT answered over 25,000 calls, chats, and texts to the National Suicide Prevention Lifeline.
-With the watershed moment of 988 on the horizon, we expect the number of crisis conversations we answer to grow exponentially.
+With the watershed launch of 988 in July 2022, we expect the number of crisis conversations we answer to grow exponentially.

 In 2020 we began remote operations, which opened remote work opportunities in many areas across the US (listed below.)
 We use Slack and Zoom as tools to support our crisis counselors 24/7 while they work on the lines; despite many of us working remotely, our team is warm, dependable, and well-connected.